Most of the times, you will find indoor plants being grown in soil.

 William Frederick Gericke is the father of water culture, hydroponics.
 He grew around 7.6 meters tall tomatoes in a nutrient-rich solution instead of soil.
 In 1937 he named his technique as hydroponics.
 Hydro is water and ‘ponos’ meaning labor.

 Water Plants Being Called Future of Farming

-In the recent decades, NASA has done extensive research in hydroponics (growing plants in water) and they are intending to grow plants on mars using this technique with LED lights.
+In recent decades, NASA has done extensive research in hydroponics (growing plants in water) and they are intending to grow plants on Mars using this technique with LED lights.